j0hnhan/screenCapture/README.md

 # screenCapture

-A mac OSX status bar application which can do screencapture in window mode and save it to desktop or in selection mode and save in clipboard.
+A mac OSX status bar application which can do screen capture in window mode and save it to desktop or in selection mode and save in clipboard.

 ## To-dos: